cmiller120/1950_final_project/README.md

 11 social media icons to allow visitors follow comp1950 from facebook twittor google+ etc.

+12 page not found for not required pages

 These are just suggestions, hope you have better ideas to improve our project